How to Move Abroad (& Why It’s More Than Just Packing Your Bags)

 2. Are You Willing to Learn the Language?

-Some places seem amazing at the first sight, but many expats get annoyed that they need a translator for literally everything – starting from renting an apartment to arranging any documents or even going to a doctor.
+Some places seem amazing at first sight, but many expats get annoyed that they need a translator for literally everything – starting from renting an apartment to arranging any documents or even going to a doctor.

 I know a bunch of frustrated people who moved to the Czech Republic because it’s fun and affordable, just to realize that there’s a lot of red tape regarding the language barrier.